ecwpz91/cloud-native-workshop-v2m1-guides/break-monolith-apart1.md

 ---

 Next, let's fill in the class by creating a new RESTful endpoint which will be used by OpenShift to probe our services.
-Open empty Java class: **src/main/java/com/redhat/coolstore/InventoryHealthCheck.java** and the following logic will be put into a new Java class.
+Open empty Java class `src/main/java/com/redhat/coolstore/InventoryHealthCheck.java` and the following logic will be put into a new Java class.

 Replace the following codes with the exsiting entire codes: